ryanamannion/gtown-passwords/languagemodel/README.md

 -The **dataset** used for this project is a **collection of fictional works written by Lewis Carroll and Edward Lear**.
 This is in **data/train.txt**.
 The choice of the dataset is deliberate: the passphrases generated are happily more ludicrous and possibly more memorable as a result! <br />
 -There is also the option to use the **Reuters News Corpus** from nltk's in-built corpora, to generate passphrases for the patterns above.
 This takes somewhat longer. <br />
 -Passphrases are generated in the **data/output** folder.
 Four files are created, corresponding to the four patterns above.
 To keep in-line with the GU baseline system, tokens are separated by [! . @ - None]

-## Technical Implementation: <br />
-You will need the following: <br />
-a.
-Python 3.8 (conda environment recommended) <br />
-b.
-The python packages: nltk, gensim, stanza, scipy <br />

-To generate some fun passphrases using the fictional dataset, run the following in sequence: <br />
-`python preprocess.py` <br />
-`python similarities.py` <br />

-To generate passphrases with the Reuters News Corpus, run the commands above in sequence, but add the **--use-reuters** argument.